+ I’m interested! How do I apply?

 It is worth mentioning that the clinical background of our staff is of high value because they can communicate with other clinicians using a common language and nosology.
 This may include communicating with clinicians in the student health center from a student’s home college/university (with the student’s permission, of course).

-We recognize that parents may also have a difficult time watching their son or daughter struggle during this time away from school, and we want to support them, as well.
+We recognize that parents may also have a difficult time watching their “emerging adult” struggle during this period of their life, and we want to support them, as well.
 Parents are assigned a family liaison who checks in with them throughout the semester, and parents are encouraged to voice any concerns to their liaison at any time.

-•What happens if a student decides not to re-matriculate at the college or university from where he/she came?
++ What happens if a student decides not to re-matriculate at the college or university from where they came?

 Many schools have specific protocols in place for re-accepting students who have taken time away, particularly those students on a medical leave of absence.
 Throughout the Semester Off experience, we work with each student to complete the steps required for re-matriculation.
 As necessary, we draft letters in support of a student’s re-matriculation in which we describe the Semester Off curriculum, the student’s level of engagement and improvement, and our assessment of the student’s chances of success upon return.

 + What if I have other questions which were not addressed on the website?